 This free community event features community performance, pictures with Santa, bounce park, real snow, vendors, and train rides.
 All folded by fireworks!
 Avalon Aglow is held on the first Saturday of December.

-Winter Park hosts some of the best free things to do in Orlando.
+Winter Park hosts some of the best free things in Orlando at Christmas.
 Even if you don’t attend an event at Winter Park, a stroll down Park Avenue is enough to capture the essence of Christmas.
 All the store windows are decorated much like New York.
 The streets are all decorated, and there is a lovely tree.

 Snow in the Park: 2018 will be the first year that Winter Park will host “Snow in the Park,” an up and coming trend for Orlando.
 This event will be held on Friday on December 21 from 2:00 pm to 9:00 pm in Central Park.